darianray/darianray/README.md

 🌱 Passionate about creative and philanthropic digital spaces.

-☘️ Always down to chat—reach me at darianray99@gmail.com or check out my Portfolio.
+☘️ Always down to chat—reach me through [email](mailto:darianray99@gmail.com) or check out my Portfolio.

 🌱 Fun fact: I have a *small* obsession with Notion and other productivity apps